-The Consolidated Entity's cash flow forecast for the period to August 2018 indicates that the Consolidated Entity will have sufficient cash to continue the successful launch of E-Collate's software platform without raising additional funds.
+The Consolidated Entity's cash flow forecast for the period to August 2019 indicates that the Consolidated Entity will have sufficient cash to continue without raising additional funds.

 This matter was considered a Key Audit Matter because the company currently has no revenue stream, it is reliant on the roll out of E-Collates IT software platform and raising additional funds as and when required in order to continue as a going concern.

 Our procedures included amongst others the following:

-- We obtained the cash flow forecast prepared by management for the period until 31 August 2018. - We assessed the underlying assumptions and inputs to the cash flow forecast. - We discussed the key assumptions used in the cash flow forecast with management. - We reviewed the appropriateness of the going concern disclosures in the financial statements.
+- We obtained the cash flow forecast prepared by management for the period until 31 August 2019. - We assessed the underlying assumptions and inputs to the cash flow forecast. - We discussed the key assumptions used in the cash flow forecast with management. - We reviewed the appropriateness of the going concern disclosures in the financial statements.